 Members of the general public have the ability to express a concern or register a complaint regarding the PTA program or its graduates through the PTA Program Director at (540) 423-9849.

 Unresolved complaints may be directed to the Dean of Nursing and Health Technologies at (540) 423-9824, or via email at firstname.lastname@example.org.
-All complaints will be documented and kept on file in the program office.
+All complaints will be documented and filed electronically in program records.

 Accreditation concerns should be directed to the Commission on Accreditation in Physical Therapy Education (CAPTE), using the following link: email@example.com.